AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/dynamic-media/config-dm.md

 -->

-## Criação de uma nova configuração do Dynamic Media no Cloud Services {#configuring-dynamic-media-cloud-services}
+## Criação de uma configuração Dynamic Media no Cloud Services {#configuring-dynamic-media-cloud-services}

 <!-- **Before you creating a Dynamic Media Configuration in Cloud Services**: After you receive your provisioning email with Dynamic Media credentials, you must open the [Dynamic Media Classic desktop application](https://experienceleague.adobe.com/docs/dynamic-media-classic/using/getting-started/signing-out.html#getting-started), then sign in to your account to change your password.
 The password provided in the provisioning email is system-generated and intended to be a temporary password only.
 It is important that you update the password so that Dynamic Media Cloud Service is set up with the correct credentials. -->